MartinSantaGitHub/twittor/README.md

 # twittor

-A Twitter example application by Pablo Tilotta and modified by Martin Santamaria
+A Twitter example REST Service application made with Go (Golang) by Martin Santamaria